We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 2 New Nighttime Spectaculars Debut

-It will be a celebration of Disney music, the stories and songs that unite and inspire the world.
+Aside from unsightly barges, Harmonious is a celebration of Disney music, the stories and songs that unite and inspire the world.
 There’s a lot of new technology involved in Harmonious.
 The show includes pyrotechnics, choreographed moving fountains, lighting, and media in new ways.

 The next nighttime spectacular to debut for the 50th is called “Disney Enchantment”.
 This show debuts at Magic Kingdom specifically for the anniversary.